-If you're looking for a quick and simple point or simple answer to this question, it really comes down to you, what is your risk tolerance, where are you personally?
-For some people that want less risk, with less risk, of course, comes less returns or smaller returns, then, by all means, you'll probably want to stick to more stable companies.
+If you're looking for a quick and straightforward point or simple answer to this question, it comes down to you, what is your risk tolerance, where are you personally?
+For some people that want less risk, with less risk, of course, comes fewer returns or smaller returns, then, by all means, you'll probably want to stick to more stable companies.

-Let's cover some of these topics and get more insight behind these things so that way you can be aware of what to look for, what to watch out for and get deeper into this subject.
+Let's cover some of these topics and get more insight into these things.
+So, that way you can be aware of what to look for, what to watch out for and get deeper into this subject.

-Ultimately there's a huge range or if you look at kind of a spectrum, let's just use over here as a stable company and over here is more of a speculative company, there's a huge range that you could go in between.
+Ultimately there's a vast range or if you look at kind of a spectrum, let's use over here as a stable company and over here is more of a speculative company, there's a huge range that you could go in between.

-Any company that you choose on the stock market could fall somewhere in between this range and all we're really doing is kind of categorizing the extreme, somewhere over here.
+Any company that you choose on the stock market could fall somewhere in between this range, and all we're doing is categorizing the extreme, somewhere over here.

-There's a lot of companies in the middle, so it's important that you remember that we're really looking at some of the extremes and where you're trading or some of the stocks you're choosing could be somewhere in another range, so keep that in mind as we go through the rest of this lesson.
+There's a lot of companies in the middle, so it's essential that you remember that we're really looking at some of the extremes and where you're trading, or some of the stocks you're choosing could be somewhere in another range, so keep that in mind as we go through the rest of this lesson.

 As we take a look at a stable company here on the left and a speculative company here on the right, one thing to note is, as we go through some of these fields, we take a look at the time, how long has this company been around or available?

-A company that's been around only a few years, like let's say a Groupon or a GoPro, comparing that to the time frame of let's say Microsoft, that's been around for quite a long time.
-So the time period really plays a role because there's more consistency.
+A company who's around only a few years, like let's say a Groupon or a GoPro, comparing that to the time frame of let's say Microsoft, that's been around for quite a long time.
+So, the period plays a role because there's more consistency.

-Also the volume can also play a large factor.
-Usually, this is a lot less volume, let's say the lower 10% of traded volume compared to other companies, whereas often times more stable companies will trade in the top 10% of volume, or higher volume than normal.
+Also, the volume can also play a significant factor.
+Usually, this is a lot less volume, let's say the lower 10% of traded volume compared to other companies, whereas often more stable companies will trade in the top 10% of volume, or higher volume than usual.

 It's not always the case, but often times that can give you an indication of what's more of a stable company versus a speculative company.

-Also earnings, you typically have much higher earnings and you also have more predictable earnings, whereas in a speculative company earnings are a lot less, but you're looking for major growth because that's kind of why people choose the speculative companies.
+Also earnings, you typically have much higher earnings, and you also have more predictable earnings, whereas in a speculative company earnings are a lot less, but you're looking for significant growth because that's kind of why people choose the speculative companies.

-In addition, manipulation.
-It's a lot more difficult or harder to manipulate more stable companies and there's less of it, simply because they have a large market cap, whereas here we have a smaller market cap and there's more manipulation.
+Also, manipulation.
+It's a lot more difficult or harder to manipulate more stable companies, and there's less of it, merely because they have a large market cap.
+Whereas here, we have a smaller market cap and there's more manipulation.

 Price per share

-That's why they're also harder to manipulate, because it requires more cash, whereas if a stock is $1 or $2, it’s a lot easier to manipulate those kinds of companies.
+That's why they're also harder to manipulate, because it requires more cash, whereas if a stock is $1 or $2, it’s a lot easier to manage those kinds of companies.

 Which one should you choose?

-That's kind of the differences.
+That's the differences.
 Of course, you're probably wondering: Why would you choose one over the other?

 Of course many people choose speculative companies for one main or big reason, and that is because the percentages or the potential of growth, since we have a lower price per share, you can use leverage to go ahead, buy your share amount and then when the stock does explode, you go ahead and make more.

-When you look at stable companies, it's a lot less returns, when you look at the profitability, but you get that consistency, so the behaviour is really what's key when it comes to stable companies because you're getting that consistency time and time again.
+When you look at stable companies, it's a lot fewer returns, when you look at the profitability, but you get that consistency, so the behavior is really what's key when it comes to stable companies because you're getting that consistency time and time again.

 It all depends on your personality

-I'd like to also share with you a couple of charts and graphs to kind of illustrate some of the things we just talked about, and it really comes down to your end result as far as your profitability.
+I'd like to also share with you a couple of charts and graphs to illustrate some of the things we just talked about, and it comes down to your result as far as your profitability.

 I want to look at one chart, which we compare profits versus the risk that you take on, and then also profits versus your chance of success or your probabilities of success.